-HIS 113 WORLD HISTORY/GEOGRAPHY 1 YEAR 1 CREDIT PREREQUISITE: NONE • Christian worldview, this course examines the majo or issues in

-Western & Non-Western World history from prehistoric times, progressing to the birth of civilizations and up thorough the Modern Era.
-It discusses the underlying causes, issues, context, and key people behind significant events in our world's development.
-The course emphasizes God's sovereign plan and religion's vital contribution to the human experience.
-Our survey will also examine the physical and cultural geography of Earth.
-It utilizes a variety of media, reference works, and supplemental reading assignments to evaluate concepts such as religion, exploration, imperialism and industrialism so that students will understand how and why the world functions in the present day.
+HIS 113 WORLD HISTORY/GEOGRAPHY I YEAR I CREDII PREREQUISITE: NONE Functioning from a Christian worldview, this course examines s the major issues in Western & Non-Wes tern World history from prehistoric times, p rogressing to the birth of civilizations and u p thorough the Modern Era.
+It discusses t he underlying causes, issues, context, and key people behind significant events in our world's development.
+The course emphasi The course emphasizes God's sovereign plan and religion's vital contribution to the human experience.
+(Our survey will also examine the physical a ind cultural geography a variety of media, reference works, and assignments to eva luate concepts such as religion, explora tion, imperialism and industrialism so that students will understand how and why the world functions in the present day.